Define Requirements Hierarchy

 The requirement set is the top level of hierarchy for

-Requirements are contained in requirement sets.
+All requirements in Requirements Toolbox are contained in requirement sets.
 Every top-level parent requirement in a

 requirement set is the first-level hierarchy for that set.
 Referenced requirements